-Waiting for me on my seat were also some amenities; a decent pair of noise-cancelling headphones, a comfortable blanket, a pillow and a Club World amenity kit.
+Waiting for me on my seat were also some amenities; a decent pair of noise-canceling headphones, a comfortable blanket, a pillow, and a Club World amenity kit.
 The amenity kit contained eyeshades, compression socks, a dental kit, earplugs, and some cream from Elemis.
 There was also a 20% off voucher for Elemis products.

 As I had a business meeting early the next day, my main priority was getting rest.
-Therefore, unfortunately, I did not partake in much of the fun amenities of travelling up front (or up top, in this case!), such as the champagne or nicer food.
+Therefore, unfortunately, I did not partake in much of the fun amenities of traveling upfront (or up top, in this case!), such as the champagne or nicer food.
 Instead, I just had some water as we waited for the plane to be boarded.

 Soon, the flight was preparing to land.
 I put my seat upright and enjoyed the bright lights of the area near Heathrow.
 The landing was smooth, and I went off to my business meeting.
 All in all, while British Airways might not be the fanciest business class around, this night flight from Hong Kong to Heathrow has the right timing and got the job done.